 What you’ll study

-You’ll study an Introduction to Economics and take core classes in Microeconomics and Macroeconomics and choose from a number of optional classes.
+You’ll study an Introduction to Economics and take core classes in microeconomics and macroeconomics.
+You’ll build upon this knowledge in later years.

 Prizes for best overall performance are awarded to students in all years of study.
 We also offer a prize for the best final dissertation in economics in the final Honours year of study.
 All prize recipients will be invited to attend the Graduation Reception for our final year students.